 When is the Aeredium mainnet launch?

-When is the KIMA-to-AER conversion?
+When is the KIMA-to-AERX conversion?

 Will there be more information before mainnet?